-Here we go!
-A week from Italy :) 1 day in Bologna and 5 days in Rome.
-I did not fall in love in that country.
-Reasons why – are listed below.
+1 day in Bologna and 5 days in Rome.
+I did not fall in love with that country :( The reasons why – listed below.

-Unfortunalety, the places where I had occasion to walk in Italy were very littered.
-I wonder if things are different in a summer.
+Unfortunately, places where I had an occasion to be in Italy, were very littered.
+I wonder if things are different in the summer when more tourists come?

-It was cold and rainy, but in the meantime in Poland was snowing (-10 Celsius).
-Cold in Italy was penetrating beacuse of a strong wind.
-So I brought from Italy 1 pair of stockings, 1 pair of high socks, 2 pairs of gloves and 1 warm head band.
+It was cold and rainy but on the other hand in Poland it was snowing (and the temp was -10 Celsius).
+Cold in Italy was penetrating because of strong and icy wind.
+So I brought from Italy 1 pair of stockings, 1 pair of high socks, 2 pairs of gloves and 1 warm headband.

 No air to breathe

 Smokers were everywhere.
-And there was a lot of them.
-They are allowed to smoke in bus and train stops.
-Though you were safe among other tourists, they are more healthy to be next to.
+And there were a lot of them.
+They are allowed to smoke at bus stops and train stops.
+Though we were safe among other tourists, apparently they have more healthy habits.

 Italians do not speak English

-Beyond special informations points where people are paid for speaking English it was very difficult to find a person that speaks English.
+Beyond special information points where people are paid for speaking English it was very difficult to find a person that speaks that language.
 Do not try it on the street.
 Do not try it with bus drivers.
-Even our main airbnb host did not speak English.
-Nightmare.
+Even our Airbnb host did not speak English.
+A nightmare.

-I had an impression that Italians ignore you speaking English and force you to listen Italian, when it is clear you do not understand Italian.
-The most annoying thing in Italy in my opinion.
+I had the impression Italians ignore you speaking English and force you to listen Italian, even if it is clear you do not understand the language.
+Very annoying thing in Italy in my opinion.

-Fortunately waiters were familiar with English and most restaurants in the center of Rome had English menu.
+Fortunately, waiters were familiar with English and most restaurants in the center of Rome had an English menu.
 Thank you for that!

-I am fan of old monuments.
+I am a fan of old monuments.
 But I do not like monuments to be desecrated.
-By desecration I mean mixing present-day life with ancient buildings.
-That’s why I wanted to cry when I saw Roman Forum or Colosseum in Rome (or Arena in Pula, Croatia).
-It is hard to imagine ancient days with for example car traffic arround.
+By desecration, I mean mixing present-day life with ancient life/buildings.
+That’s why I wanted to cry badly the moment I saw Roman Forum and Colosseum in Rome (and Arena in Pula, Croatia for that matter).
+It is hard to imagine ancient days with car traffic around the building.

-I am in general appalled about falsification of temples into churches (how could they) but I suppose we can not change it easily :(
+I am in general appalled about the falsification of temples into churches (how could they!) but I suppose we can not change it easily :(

-Another sad thing was during winter many monuments are open up to 13.00 or about 15.00.
-A good thing may be in winter that there was almost no queue.
+Another sad thing – during winter many monuments are open up to 13.00 or 15.00.
+A good thing on the other hand in winter there is almost no waiting lines.

 I was also disappointed with St. Peter’s Square.
-It was not like I saw it on pictures in the internet, tv and videos.
+It was not like I remember it from any picture or movie.
 I imagined it to be a big, big round square but in reality it was not so huge.
 I did not realize at first I am at the center on that square and I could not believe it when it occurred to me.
 Has Parisian syndrome a similar taste?

 Travel prices and travel speed

-What I would want to be implemented in other cities in the world is Rome’s prices of public transport.
-For only 1,5 euro you can travel by 100 minutes in Rome and suburb – by metro, bus, tram or urban railway.
+What I would want to be implemented in many cities in the world is Rome’s prices of public transport.
+For only 1,5 euro you can travel for 100 minutes in Rome and a suburb – by underground, bus, tram or urban railway.
 Amazing.
 This is definitely the thing I will miss.

-A train from Bologna to Rome I was on board was very fast, approximately 240 km/h.
-Journey was so comfortable you could not feel you are traveling at all.
+A train from Bologna to Rome I was on board was very fast, about 240 km/h.
+The journey was so comfortable and light you could not feel traveling at all.
 You just do not feel the speed.

 Food was delicious.
-Not as good as in Greece, but I will remember the taste :) Pizza and different kind of pasta are just not the same like in Poland.
+Not as good as in Greece, but memorable.
+Pizzas and a variety of pasta are just not the same as in Poland.

 Summarizing, Italy would not be a place to live for me.
-Some positive things, but negative are overwhelming.
+Some positive things, but negatives are overwhelming.